Purdue-CS193/homework-0-WhiffyMuffinz/index.md

-# Daniel's Forst CS193 assignment.
+# Daniel's First CS193 assignment.

 ## Some of my favorite things about CS193: